This series will take place in the prime universe, not the alternate universe, also known as the 'Kelvin Timeline.'

 Has been picked up straight to series at CBS, premiering on the network fall 2017.
 The premiere and all subsequent episodes will then be available in the United States on CBS All Access, the network's digital subscription video on demand and live streaming service.
 Star Trek marks the first original series developed specifically for CBS All Access.

 During a question-and-answer session at ComicCon in 2016, then-showrunner Bryan Fuller said that the inspirations for centering the show around a female lead and a character of color were the actress Nichelle Nichols (who played Lieutenant Uhura, the only black character and the only woman in the main cast of the original series) and the astronaut Mae Jemison, the first African American woman in space.
-Sonequa Martin-Green, the actress who was eventually cast as this character (Lieutenant Commander Rainsford) is the first black actress to be the lead in a Star Trek series.
+Sonequa Martin-Green, the actress who was eventually cast as this character (then said to be called Lieutenant Commander Rainsford) is the first black actress to be the lead in a Star Trek series.
 Martin-Green also has in common with Mae Jemison that both women were born in Alabama: Jemison in Decatur and Martin-Green in Russelville.

 The starship USS Discovery carries the designation NCC-1031.
 Coincidentally, the Space Shuttle Discovery had the designation of OV-103 and held many of space explorations "firsts" including the first female pilot Eileen Collins.